billvaglienti/ProtoGen/README.md

 The Enum tag supports Value subtags; which are used to name individual elements of the enumeration.
 Attributes of the Value subtag are:

 - `name` : gives the name of the enumeration element.
 This is the name that will be referenced in code.

+- `title` : The name of the enumeration element in the documentation output.
+If title is not given then `name` is used.

 - `value` : is an optional attribute that sets the value of this enumeration element.
 If value is left out the element will get its value in the normal C language way (by incrementing from the previous element, or starting at 0).
 Note that non numeric values may be used, as long as those strings are resolved by an include directive or previous enumeration.